How Reading Fluency Improves ComprehensionJanuary 30th, 2024

-The process involved in 5 Minutes to Better Reading Skills use the same methods as noted in Cecil’s research.
+The process involved in Scholar Within’s Reading Fluency Training Program uses the same methods as noted in Cecil’s research.
 This same process works with students with dyslexia, learning disabilities, slow reading, and those with visual processing problems.

 How can you improve your reading fluency and comprehension?

-Daily reading fluency training for only 5 minutes a day with the reading drills found in 5 Minutes to Better Reading Skills can have one of the biggest impacts to improve your reading skills.
+Daily reading fluency training for only 5 minutes a day with the reading drills found in Scholar Within’s Reading & Spelling Program and in 5 Minutes to Better Reading Skills can have one of the biggest impacts to improve your reading skills.
 Mary Ann Metzner says, “We are thoroughly enjoying the 5 Minutes to Better Reading Skills program.
 I see improvement already.
 My 6th-grade son started at only 70 wpm but has already increased his speed to 115 wpm.
 He looks forward to trying to beat his time and sometimes insists on doing the drill more than once!
 Who can argue with that?
 My two high-schoolers are doing the program also to help with ACT scores.
 Their times are also improving, too.”

 Everyone Can Improve Reading Fluency and Comprehension

-One homeschool mom recently tried our Five Minutes to Better Reading Skills out with her family:
+One homeschool mom recently tried our Reading Fluency Program out with her family:

-“When I first heard of Bonnie Terry’s 5 Minutes to Better Reading Skills program, I assumed it was only for beginning readers.
+“When I first heard of Bonnie Terry’s reading fluency program, I assumed it was only for beginning readers.
 Not so!
 It’s for everyone!
 My kids from 3rd to 6th grade are already benefiting from it and we’ve only been using it for a week.
 Their reading speed, confidence, and comprehension are going up by leaps and bounds!”